Phoveran/homepage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Aochuan Chen, a first-year Ph.D. student from OPTML Group at Michigan State University, supervised by Prof. Sijia Liu.
-My research focuses on the scalable and trustworthy ML algorithms.
-In general, my research spans the areas of machine learning (ML)/deep learning (DL), optimization theory, computer vision, and security.
-These research topics provide a solid foundation for my current and future research: Making AI system safe and scalable.
+I am Aochuan Chen, a first-year Ph.D. student from [OPTML Group](https://www.optml-group.com/) at [Michigan State University](https://msu.edu/), supervised by [Prof. Sijia Liu](https://lsjxjtu.github.io/).
+My primary area of interest and the focal point of my research is centered around the development and improvement of **scalable** and **trustworthy** machine learning algorithms.
+These are integral to handle the ever-increasing size of datasets and ensure that our models are not only efficient but also reliable and interpretable.

+I originate from Sichuan, China, which I consider to be the finest location on Earth.
+Being a proud Sichuanese, I hold a deep affection for my accent and am eager to assist my friends in exploring the captivating aspects of Sichuanese culture.
+I warmly invite you to join me for a Sichuanese language practice session.